Stubbing Holme Road Flood Alleviation Scheme

 The plans for the scheme include:

-• Raising and strengthening river walls along Stubbing Holme Road.
+• Raising and strengthening river walls along Stubbing Holme Road between Holme Road Bridge and the footbridge at the River Calder/Colden Clough confluence.

 • Strengthening and installing walls along Rochdale canal.